Cooling system circulation guide

 Can a water pump leak coolant?

 Yes.
-A worn seal or damaged pump housing can leak coolant.
+A worn seal, failed gasket or cracked pump housing can leak coolant.
+Sometimes the leak only leaves staining or crusty residue.

 Can a bad water pump make the heater blow cold?

 Yes.
-Poor coolant circulation can stop enough hot coolant reaching the heater matrix.
+Poor coolant circulation can stop enough hot coolant reaching the heater matrix, causing weak cabin heat or hot-and-cold heater behaviour.

 Can I drive with a failing water pump?

-Avoid driving if the engine overheats, coolant leaks heavily or warning lights appear.
+Avoid driving if the engine overheats, coolant leaks heavily, steam appears, warning lights come on or the pump is making a loud grinding noise.

 Should the water pump be changed with the cambelt?